Quickstart

 Open a terminal in the directory that contains your project code:

-Tip: Run ml launch with no arguments to generate a starter task.yaml and AGENTS.md file that coding agents can use to author workload specs and automate setup.
+Tip: Run `ml launch` with no arguments to generate a starter task.yaml and AGENTS.md file that coding agents can use to guide you through the entire workflow.

 # task.yaml